4 min read

 What comes in sets of four hooves, goes in circles, wears big hats, and has its own special drink?
 (No, this is not a joke about your awkward relatives.)
 It’s one of the most prestigious sporting events in the country: the Kentucky Derby!

-In fact, almost 120,000 Mint Juleps are served over the two-day period of Kentucky Oaks and Kentucky Derby weekend at Churchill Downs Racetrack in Louisville, Kentucky.
+Almost 120,000 Mint Juleps are served over the two-day period of Kentucky Oaks and Kentucky Derby weekend at Churchill Downs Racetrack in Louisville, Kentucky.
 That’s a lot of mint and bourbon.
+This year, the favored bourbon of choice is Woodford Reserve.

 The drink is clearly a Southern passion, just like fellow Southern food pimento cheese (which you can also pair with a Mint Julep).
 In a letter written in 1906, Lt.
 Gen. Simon Bolivar Buckner, Jr. actually refused to give the recipe to the superintendent of the US Military Academy, calling the cocktail “the nectar of the gods,” and declaring “it is a rite that must not be entrusted to a novice, a statistician, nor a Yankee!”
 Quite the opinion about a little ole drink recipe!
 Times have changed but the tradition continues.